dontworryjohn/aws-bootcamp-cruddur-2023/journal/week8.md

 import * as iam from 'aws-cdk-lib/aws-iam';
 ```

-and with this line of code, lambda will attach the policy created under the const **s3ReadWritePolicy**
+and with this line of code, lambda will have the policy created under the const **s3ReadWritePolicy**
 ```sh
 lambda.addToRolePolicy(s3ReadWritePolicy);
 ```